Prepaid fueling from the automaker

 Similar to a gasoline car—250+ miles per fill

-Administered by the Center for Sustainable Energy for the California Air Resources Board, the Clean Vehicle Rebate Project (CVRP) offers up to $5,000 in electric vehicle rebates for the purchase or lease of new FCEVs.
+Administered by the Center for Sustainable Energy for the California Air Resources Board, the Clean Vehicle Rebate Project (CVRP) offers $4,500 (up to $7,000 based on income) in electric vehicle rebates for the purchase or lease of new FCEVs.

 The National Renewable Energy Lab has been collecting data about FCEV fueling since 2011.
 Of nearly 20,000 fueling events, 50% have taken less than five minutes, and 20% have taken less than three minutes.
 Impressive numbers considering that many of these fills were on early "demonstration" stations.